 Even supernatural knowledge of events before they took place.

 It all starts with what you’re willing to be satisfied with.
 Don’t be afraid to get painfully—-brutally honest with God.
 This was all His idea anyway.
 He is the one who brought up healing.
 He’s the one that brought up miraculous answers to prayer.
 He’s the one that told us to expect and believe for the fantastic.
-So why would He be upset because you brought up what was His idea in the first place?
+It’s time to get real with God.

 Have that talk.